nasa-gibs/mrf/doc/MUG.md

 the data file.
 For multiple byte data types, the order of the bytes is machine dependent, except if the NETBYTEORDER option is set, in which case the bytes are written in big endian.
 This rule applies to most of the other formats that do not explicitly control the data values (JPEG, PNG, TIF).

+## QB3 Compression

+### PRELIMINARY

+The [QB3](https://github.com/lucianpls/QB3) compression is a raster specific lossless integer compression algorithm.
+It is very fast for both compression and decompression yet it produces very good compression results for natural images.
+In MRF it supports all integer types, signed and unsigned.
+Multiple bands per tile are supported (INTERLEAVE=PIXEL), with a default inter-band decorrelation for RGB(A) data, decorrelation which can improve the compression ratio.
+If the input data has 3 or 4 bands but it is not RGB(A), the decorrelation can be disabled by using PHOTOMETRIC=MULTI create option.
+QB3 has an optional extra compression step which in some cases can result in additional compression while still being lossless.
+Since this step slows down the compression and is usually ineffective for Byte data, it is not enabled by default.
+To enable it, use QUALITY settings above 95.

 ## PNG and PPNG Compression

 PNG is a well known lossless compression image format.
 It uses a raster filter plus the DEFLATE algorithm internally.
 PNG is currently the default compression mechanism for MRF.
 PNG compression is slower than DEFLATE, but results in smaller data files which are also suitable as tiled web services.
 PPNG is an MRF specific compression name, it stands for Palette PNG.
 While both types can have an MRF level palette, PPNG also stores the palette inside each and every PNG tile.
 This mode should only be used if the individual tiles are to be served over the web as colorized images, otherwise the regular PNG compression results in smaller data files.
 The PNG format itself supports up to sixteen bit unsigned integer data types.
 However, the MRF driver can treat a 16 bit PNG as containing either unsigned or signed data type (Int16), in which case the values stored in the PNG are interpreted as signed.
 The QUALITY setting controls the DEFLATE stage of the PNG, with the same behavior as the ones described in the DEFLATE compression.
 Similarly, the Z_STRATEGY band option controls the DEFLATE stage of PNG.
 Choosing Z_RLE or Z_HUFFMAN_ONLY as strategies